If there are things you don’t like in the world you grew up in, make your own life different.”

 Such strategies are almost sure to benefit the corporate bottom line AND to motivate employees, giving them a sense of purpose beyond dollars-and-cents considerations.

-Cause marketing showcases a new generation of business leaders who exhibit a new level of compassionate commitment to take sensible risk, bolster reputation and create opportunities.
-These new-age corporate citizen are becoming the face of change in support of the nonprofit agencies spearheading the changes to come.
+Cause marketing showcases a new generation of business leaders who exhibit a new level of compassionate commitment to take a sensible risk, bolster reputation and create opportunities.
+These new-age corporate citizens are becoming the face of change in support of the nonprofit agencies spearheading the changes to come.

 Filed under: Cause Marketing